Hugo-C/jarm-online/examples/README.md

 # Examples

-To run all requests with `hurl` installed and a local environnement up, run:
+To run all requests with `hurl` installed and a local environment up, run:
 ```shell
 hurl --variables-file examples/localvars.env --test examples/*.hurl
 ```